 The useful lives of trademarks were determined to be indefinite and, therefore, we are not amortizing these assets.
-We amortize customer-related intangible assets over their estimated useful lives of approximately

-13 years.
-We amortize patents over their remaining legal lives of approximately 9 years.
-Total amortization expense for other intangible assets was \$4.2 million in 2009, \$4.1 million in 2008 and \$3.0 million in 2007.
+We amortize customer-related intangible assets over their estimated useful lives of approximately 12 years.
+We amortize patents over their remaining legal lives of approximately 8 years.
+Total amortization expense for other intangible assets was \$4.5 million in 2010, \$4.2 million in 2009 and \$4.1 million in 2008.

-Estimated amortization expense for other intangibles over the next five years is \$4.3 million per annum.
+Estimated annual amortization expense for other intangible assets over the next five years is \$4.5 million for 2011 through 2014, declining to \$3.8 million in 2015.